 Best rooftop bars in north London

-What: Another of Kings Cross’ busy little gastropubs, The Fellow is a well-frequented boozer popular with North Londoners looking for somewhere a little ‘off the beaten track’.
-The exposed brickwork and trendy lighting make it a cool hangout at anytime of day and the all-day menu produces solid versions of all the pub classics; steak & ale pie, sausage & mash, fish 'n’ chips.
+What: One of King's Cross’ busy little gastropubs, The Fellow is a well-frequented boozer popular with North Londoners looking for somewhere a little off the beaten track.
+The exposed brickwork and trendy lighting make it a cool hangout at anytime of day and the all-day menu produces solid versions of all the pub classics; steak and ale pie, sausage and mash, fish 'n’ chips.
 Upstairs the ‘secret’ rooftop terrace is anything but secret, drawing in a regular bunch of imbibers for post-work cocktails, particularly in the summer months.

 Where: 24 York Way, N1 9AA

 The Rooftop at The Standard, King's Cross

 What: The astro turf rooftop at one of London’s quirkiest hotels is back for another year.
 Amazing skyline views from King’s Cross are the perfect backdrop for cocktails, fizz on tap and Spanish street food via Decimiño - a bright red taco truck with easy-going tapas devised by Decimo's Peter Sanchez-Iglesias.